 Acceptable Targets: *inhales deeply*...
 Jews, blacks, Hispanics, Chinese, Arabs, mixed-race people, liberals, conservatives, moderates, libertarians, communists, feminists, LGBTQ people, crossdressers, fetishists, sadomasochists, rednecks, interracial couples, the "unfit", "lesser" whites, and all white people who don't also hate the above.

-Designated Hero/Designated Villain: Even with literally every single racist stereotype Neo Nazis have about blacks, jews, liberals, gays, feminists, non nazi white people, etc, in full effect and taken up to 11, the "villains" still seem far less evil and monstrous than the "heroes" due in no small part to the lack of omnicidal extermination campaigns.
+Designated Hero: Even with literally every single racist stereotype Neo-Nazis have about Blacks, Jews, liberals, gays, feminists, non-Nazi white people, etc, in full effect and taken Up to Eleven, the "villains" still seem far less evil and monstrous than the "heroes" due in no small part to the lack of omnicidal extermination campaigns.

-Idiot Plot: The plot kicks off with the US population, including the Supreme Court, accepting the outlawing of privately-owned guns, second amendment be damned.
-In fact, lets cut to the chase and say that everyone who isn't racist is a moron nigh-on by default.
+The plot kicks off with the US population, including the Supreme Court, accepting the outlawing of privately-owned guns, second amendment be damned.
+In fact, let's cut to the chase and say that everyone who isn't racist is a moron nigh-on by default.

-Strawman Has a Point: To be expected in a novel with a white supremacist agenda.
-At one point, the attorney general of the United States government comes on television to describe the heroes as "depraved, racist terrorists".
+To be expected in a novel with a white supremacist agenda.
+At one point, the attorney general of the United States government comes on television to describe the heroes as "depraved, racist terrorists."